 - 020 7484 7629

-Adam joined Hempsons in January 2020 as part of our merger with Eastwoods, having originally trained at Hempsons.
+Adam joined Hempsons in January 2020 as part of our merger with Eastwoods, having originally trained at Hempsons in the 1990’s.
 Adam was one of the three founding solicitors at Eastwoods and became a partner in 2008.

-Adam’s defence practice covers regulatory and disciplinary (GMC/MPTS, GDC, HCPC and others), crime (particularly sexual assault and gross negligence manslaughter) and inquests, as well as representation of police officers in criminal (IOPC) and gross misconduct proceedings.
-Adam sits part time as an Assistant Coroner in both Milton Keynes and Inner North London.
+Adam’s defence practice covers regulatory and disciplinary (GMC/MPTS, GDC, HCPC, NMC and police discipline), crime (particularly sexual assault, gross negligence manslaughter and fraud/dishonesty) and inquests, alongside his growing practice representing police officers in criminal matters, IOPC and gross misconduct proceedings, Police Appeals Tribunals, Judicial Review and Post-Incident Procedures.

 Main areas of expertise

-- Regulatory defence
+- regulatory defence

-- Criminal defence
+- criminal defence

-Adam attends police interviews and, where an individual is charged, assists throughout the process, including advocacy at Magistrates Court hearings, collation of evidence, preparation for trial and instruction of counsel at Crown Court trials.
+Adam attends police interviews and, where an individual is charged, assists throughout the process, including advocacy at Magistrates Court hearings, collation of evidence, preparation for trial and instruction of counsel for Crown Court and Magistrates trials.
 These cases can attract substantial press interest and Adam is experienced at managing clients through these inevitably stressful proceedings.

 Judicial Review / Appeals

 In some cases it has been possible to achieve the client’s desired outcome from “pre-action” correspondence.
 In others, Adam has worked alongside counsel in bringing these cases to a High Court hearing.
-These cases have generally arisen in the context of regulatory decisions or disclosure on enhanced DBS certificates.
+As well as the current Judicial Reviews in police matters, these cases have generally arisen in the context of regulatory decisions or disclosure on enhanced DBS certificates.

 Range of clients

-- Individual healthcare practitioners
+- Individual doctors, dentists, nurses and other healthcare practitioners

-- Individual police officers
+- Police officers

 - Other professionals

-1985-1992: King Edward VII School, Sheffield
+- A-levels, King Edward VII School, Sheffield (1992)

 - Member: Association of Regulatory and Disciplinary Lawyers (ARDL)

-Member: Health & Safety Lawyers Association (HSLA)
+- Member: Health & Safety Lawyers Association (HSLA)